-We depend on a limited number of manufacturers and suppliers of various critical components for our C-Pulse System.
-The loss of any of these manufacturer or supplier relationships could delay future clinical studies or prevent or delay commercialization of our C-Pulse System.
+We depend on a limited number of manufacturers and suppliers of various critical components for the C-Pulse System.
+The loss of any of these manufacturer or supplier relationships could delay future clinical studies or prevent or delay commercialization of the C-Pulse System.

-We rely on third parties to manufacture our C-Pulse System and to supply us with all of the critical components of our C-Pulse System, including the balloon, driver, cuff and interface lead.
+We rely on third parties to manufacture the C-Pulse System and to supply us with all of the critical components of the C-Pulse System, including the balloon, driver, cuff and interface lead.
 We primarily purchase our components and products on a purchase order basis and do not "second source" any components of our system.
 If one or more of the suppliers of the components used in our system were unable or unwilling to meet our demand for such components or faced financial or business difficulties in general, or if the components or finished products provided by any of our suppliers do not meet quality and other specifications, clinical studies or commercialization of our system could be delayed and our expenses could increase.
 Moreover, if any of the suppliers were unable or unwilling to perform, we would be required to find alternative sources for the components provided by such supplier, and there can be no assurance that we would be able to find a replacement supplier on a timely basis, or at all.
 In particular, the balloon used in our system is highly specialized and is currently solely available from a single supplier.
-If the manufacturer of the balloon were unable or unwilling to supply this component for any reason, we would have to locate and qualify another supplier and such supplier and its balloon product would have to be qualified under FDA and European regulations and would require FDA and European submissions, such as IDE Supplements, PMA Supplements and change notifications.
+If the manufacturer of the balloon were unable or unwilling to supply this component for any reason, we would have to locate and qualify another supplier and such supplier and its balloon product would have to be qualified under FDA and European regulations and would require FDA and European submissions, such as IDE supplements, PMA supplements and change notifications.
 Since there is currently no other supplier in the industry, locating and qualifying another supplier could cause significant production delays, causing us to lose revenues and market share and to potentially suffer increased costs and damage to our reputation.
-Additionally, even if we are able to find a replacement supplier of any of the components used in our system, we may face additional regulatory delays, and the manufacture and delivery of our C-Pulse System could be interrupted for an extended period of time and become s
+Additionally, even if we are able to find a replacement supplier of any of the components used in our system, we may face additional regulatory delays, and the manufacture and delivery of the C-Pulse System could be interrupted for an extended period of time and become significantly more expensive.
+This could delay completion of future clinical studies or commercialization of the C-Pulse System and adversely affect our business, results of operations and financial condition.
+In addition, we may be required to use different suppliers or components to obtain regulatory approval from the FDA or other regulatory agencies.